 During the last week of Winter Break, the NOLA Team travels to New Orleans to serve the community and understand the day-to-day realities of local residents, neighborhoods, and community groups.
 Immersion into the community’s culture, music, food, faith, and stories is crucial in the development of this understanding.
 The group partners with organizations such as the St. Bernard Project, the Harry Tompson Center, Greenlight New Orleans, and the Lower Ninth Ward Village.
 The NOLA Immersion includes a critical analysis of the structures (both just and unjust) which impact the rebuilding effort.
 This requires engaging in difficult questions: Who is benefiting from the way things are?
 Who is suffering?
 What is my relationship to these individuals and groups?
 How does my faith call me to respond?

 Returning to campus, the NOLA Team meets at least three times, and participants are encouraged to continue living the mission of the program and to find ways to facilitate social change within the PC community.
 In collaboration with BOP, the NOLA Team plans the annual NOLA Mardi Gras Celebration as a way to educate the PC community about current issues in New Orleans and to celebrate the unique culture of NOLA.

-The application process for the 2013-2014 NOLA Immersion is closed.
-Applications are available for current freshmen, sophomores, and juniors each year in April, and the selection process for the NOLA Immersion takes place shortly thereafter and applicants will be notified on Tuesday, April 22.
+The application process for the 2014-2015 NOLA Immersion is now open!
+Applications are available for current freshmen, sophomores, and juniors and can be downloaded here.
+The selection process for the NOLA Immersion takes place shortly thereafter and applicants will be notified on Tuesday, April 22.